pingcap/docs-cn/dm/dm-task-configuration-guide.md

 name: test                      # The name of the task.
 Should be globally unique.
 shard-mode: "pessimistic"       # The shard merge mode.
 Optional modes are ""/"pessimistic"/"optimistic".
 The "" mode is used by default which means sharding DDL merge is disabled.
 If the task is a shard merge task, set it to the "pessimistic" mode.
 After getting a deep understanding of the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 task-mode: all                  # The task mode.
 Can be set to `full`(only migrates full data)/`incremental`(replicates binlog synchronously)/`all` (replicates both full and incremental binlogs).
+timezone: "UTC"               # The timezone used in SQL Session.
+By default, DM uses the global timezone setting in the target cluster, which ensures the correctness automatically.
+A customized timezone does not affect data migration but is unnecessary.

 ## ******** Data source configuration **********
 mysql-instances: